AzureAD/SCIMReferenceCode/README.md

 ## Authorization

 The SCIM standard leaves authentication and authorization relatively open.
 You could use cookies, basic authentication, TLS client authentication, or any of the other methods listed [here](https://tools.ietf.org/html/rfc7644#section-2).
 You should take into consideration security and industry best practices when choosing an authentication/authorization method.
 Avoid insecure methods such as username and password in favor of more secure methods such as OAuth.
 Azure AD supports long-lived bearer tokens (for gallery and non-gallery applications) as well as the OAuth authorization grant (for applications published in the app gallery).
-This reference code allows you to either leverage the token that Azure AD provides or generate a token when testing locally.
-Review the [wiki](https://github.com/AzureAD/SCIMReferenceCode/wiki/Authorization) for more details.
+Review the [wiki](https://github.com/AzureAD/SCIMReferenceCode/wiki/Authorization) for more details about the current authorization support that this reference code provides.

 > **[NOTE]**
-> These options are solely for testing.
-You will want to generate your own token when integrating with Azure AD.
+> These authorization methods provided by this repo are solely for testing.
+When integrating with Azure AD, review the authorization guidance provided [here](https://docs.microsoft.com/azure/active-directory/app-provisioning/use-scim-to-provision-users-and-groups#authorization-for-provisioning-connectors-in-the-application-gallery).

 ## Contributing to the reference code